 Join my newsletter to get my newest square pics, their stories and sneak peeks into the studio.

-I don’t like to overwhelm your inbox, so my newsletter only comes out once a month or on special occasions.
+My newsletter only comes out every other month or on special occasions.

 I’m just starting my newsletter, and I’m planning goodies like free coloring pages and printable pics.
-My subscribers will also be the first ones to know when prints of Some Stories Squared are available.
+You will also be among the first to know when new prints are available.